SODC’s new Local Plan

 The Local Plan is the “parent” document to all the individual village Neighbourhood Plans which have been or are being prepared across the District.
 This is the next step in the process of updating SODC’s 2012 Core Strategy, following the Public Consultation on the “2032 Preferred Options” document last summer.

-The following extract from the Association’s recent Newsletter summarises our response to that Consultation.
+The following extract from the Association’s Spring 2017 Newsletter summarises our response to that Consultation.

 “Goring’s Neighbourhood Plan will – once approved – form part of the larger SODC Local Plan, the current approved version of which is known as the 2027 Core Strategy.
 The council is now in the process of updating this to cover the period up to 2032 in the light of a new analysis of housing needs in the whole county and you may recall a rather low-key public consultation event was held by SODC in the village in June 2016.